 With a plethora of maritime institutes offering a variety of courses, it is natural for a candidate to get confused, and in the process, make a wrong decision.

 There are myriad of maritime institutes all over the world and it is natural to be spoiled for choice.
-However, it is necessary to understand that not all of them offer the path to becoming a Deck Officer in the way that it is imagined.
+However, it is necessary to understand that not all of them offer the path to becoming a Deck Officer on ship in the way that it is imagined.

 The role of a Deck Officer in merchant navy is indispensable on board and it is important for a prospective Cadet to know what a deck officer does on board ships.